stochasticHydroTools/IBMethod/README.md

 * *mexa64, *mexamaci64 are MEX executables of KernelGrid2D.c and KernelGrid3D.c on Linux and OSX platforms.
 One can use them in a Matlab program to speed up computing IB weights.

 DemoStandardIB
 * contains codes for a demo of a 2D elastic membrane immersed in a viscous incompressible fluid.
+Spatial discretization of the fluid domain is based on the staggered(MAC) grid.
+The main time-stepping scheme is the 2nd order Adams-Bashforth method.
 * NS2D_IBMACmain.m is the main program.
 Users can set fluid parameters, grid resolutions, choice of IB kernel and other parameters in this code.
 * NS2D_IBMAC.m is called by NS2D_IBMACmain.m to carry out the main steps of the simulation.
-* spreadMAC2Dvector.m and interpMAC2Dvector.m: force spreading and velocity interpolation to a MAC grid.
+* spreadMAC2Dvector.m and interpMAC2Dvector.m: force spreading and velocity interpolation to the MAC grid.
 Users have the option to use MEX excutables to speed up calcuation of weights.
 * NavierStokes2D_FFT.m: a FFT-based 2D Navier-Stokes fluid solver, used in the main loop of time stepping
-* NavierStokes2D_FFT_RK.m: a FFT-based 2D Navier-Stokes fluid solver, used only in the beginning to get another initial conditiong via RK2
+* NavierStokes2D_FFT_RK.m: a FFT-based 2D Navier-Stokes fluid solver, used only in the beginning to get another initial condition via RK2